 Do you offer other courses?

 The course cannot be split up at this time.
 The entire course must be completed in full.
-This includes individual components such as St. John Ambulance, Art Class, etc. Our goal is to offer stand alone workshops such as portraits, watercolors, health and safety etc. Please check back here or our Yellow Facebook page.
+This includes individual components such as St. John Ambulance, Art Class, etc. Our goal in the future is to offer stand alone workshops such as portraits, watercolors, health and safety etc.

 is this a tattoo shop or a real class?

-Do I get to work in a Tattoo Shop after training?
+Do I get to work in a Tattoo/Piercing Shop after training?

-All graduates are responsible to source out own employment as with any other course.
-Cree8iv Ink Training Ltd. does not guarantee shop placement after this training.
-Some shops will be severely against the idea of a Tattoo “School”.
+** Alberta College of Body Art does not guarantee shop placement after this training.
+Some shops will be severely against the idea of a Tattoo/Piercing “School”.
 Please be aware of this possibility.

 Taking a 1 week Course or learning on your own vs. Our Program